 How to Hide a Tattoo with Make-up

-Even heavily tattooed people can hide their tattoos with make-up.
-Here's an easy step-by-step guide featuring Rick Genest, popularly known as "Zombie Boy" using cosmetics to conceal his tattoos from top to bottom.
+Here's an easy step-by-step guide featuring Rick Genest, popularly known as "Zombie Boy," using cosmetics to conceal his tattoos from top to bottom.

 So your mom called asking you to attend an important family gathering this week and you're bummed 'cause you look like a zombie amongst your non-tattooed family members.
 You don't wanna scare them, and you definitely don't want annoying questions and unsolicited advice about your tattoos.
 Hmm... what to do?!

 STEP 1: GET A GOOD CONCEALER THAT MATCHES YOUR SKIN TONE

 Ask for assistance from a sales person in the cosmetics department and be sure to test the concealer on an existing tattoo.
 It should melt in your skin and blend well, looking as natural as possible.

 TIP: You can get a make-up primer (a make-up base that will lock in the concealer) for optimum results and find a concealer that has a lot of benefits like SPF as our tattoos needed protection from the sun!

 STEP 2: WASH THOROUGHLY

 Wash the Area with tattoos that you intend to cover-up with make-up thoroughly with soap and water, then dry it up.

 STEP 3: APPLY CONCEALER WITH BODY SPONGE OR HAND